-This page describes how to pre-configure a bare metal node, configure Zeppelin and connect it to existing YARN cluster running Hortonworks flavour of Hadoop.
-It also describes steps to configure Spark interpreter of Zeppelin.
+This page describes how to pre-configure a bare metal node, build & configure Zeppelin on it, configure Zeppelin and connect it to existing YARN cluster running Hortonworks flavour of Hadoop.
+It also describes steps to configure Spark & Hive interpreter of Zeppelin.

 Create a zeppelin user and switch to zeppelin user or if zeppelin user is already created then login as zeppelin.

 Assuming a zeppelin user is created then running whoami command must return

 Its assumed in the rest of the document that zeppelin user is indeed created and below installation instructions are performed as zeppelin user.

 Its assumed that the node has CentOS 6.x installed on it.
 Although any version of Linux distribution should work fine.
 The working directory of all prerequisite pacakges is /home/zeppelin/prerequisites, although any location could be used.